 One of the most common ways to drink it is not with tonic, but with a zesty lemon juice, known as a Pomada.
 The small distillery can be found in Mahon, with a one-litre bottle of this unique blend setting you back only 15 Euros (although I can confirm it doesn’t last long).

 This island of 700 square metres is filled with over 1,500 Megalithic monuments – which equates to an ancestral marker every two square kilometres.
 An open-air museum displaying the stone towers and ruins of Taulas, Navetas and Talayots, you can freely wander the prehistoric history of Menorca, 32 of which have been submitted as part of a UNESCO World Heritage application.

-Menorca is… A History of Defense and Fortification
+Menorca has a Long History of Defence and Fortification

 A little known island, yet layered with a myriad of sights and activity, how will you choose to see Menorca?

-- The Camí de Cavalls is the registered long-distance walking route, GR 223.
+- Of all the things to do in Menorca, the Camí de Cavalls is the one that requires the most planning.
+It is the registered long-distance walking route, GR 223.
 The hiking route can be broken down into 13 stages, all of which can be experienced individually or in combinations and which are suitable for any hiker ability level.